Skip to main content

 • Irrigation work adds a permit requirement on top of the testing workflow.

-3. Complete the City report form and deliver the original report to Water Services within 30 days of testing.
+• The test report must reach Water Services within 30 days of testing.

 Residential notes